Confronting Biases and Trust Barriers

 One of my greatest challenges is translating theory into practice—learning how to genuinely engage interculturally and build authentic trust with the people of my host country.
 Agarwal notes that “questioning our in-group associations and out-group stereotypes can feel unsafe, like stepping out of a protected comfort zone.”[8]
 Yet, it’s precisely in these uncomfortable moments that I grow.
 The more I confront these biases, the more I see the resilience and warmth of the people around me, expanding my understanding.

-As Agarwal concludes, “The more one is aware of the fear of being stereotyped and facing biases, the more one is keen to avoid any confirmation of these, and the more one is responsive to any cues that hint towards rejection or performance errors.”[9]
-This highlights the importance of confronting bias as an opportunity for growth, though we often react defensively, avoiding the challenge of broadening our perspectives.
+As Agarwal states, “Stereotypes often have their basis in fear and threat, fear of difference and of being confronted with something that is unfamiliar and uncomfortable.”[9]
+Yet, confronting this discomfort is essential for growth.
+Too often, we react defensively, resisting the challenge of expanding our perspectives.
 As Kennedy writes in Building Trust Between Cultures: Ethnocentrism and Intercultural Competency, “Every time believers confront ethnocentric values, it should shape their ability to minister with more freedom.”[10]
-In response, I remember God’s message to Peter: “What God has made clean, do not call common.”
-In a world defined by mistrust, I am committed to dismantling barriers and viewing others as God does—deserving of grace, connection, and understanding.
+I am reminded of God’s message to Peter: “What God has made clean, do not call common.”
+In a world often divided by mistrust, I strive to break down barriers and see others through God’s eyes—with grace, dignity, and a willingness to truly understand.

 [1] Pragya Agarwal, Sway: Unravelling Unconscious Bias (London: Bloomsbury Publishing, 2020), 11, Kindle Edition.